jdeschamps/EMU-guide/installation.md

 # Installing EMU

 EMU is now distributed with Micro-Manager.
-If you wish to install EMU from the source code, then follows the next steps:
+If you wish to install EMU from the source code, then follow the next steps:

 1. Download and install [Micro-Manager 2-gamma](https://micro-manager.org/wiki/Download Micro-Manager_Latest Release).